 It's the perfect side to serve with a plain dal and rice, or to scoop up with a vegan naan or roti.
 And because it's not too spicy, even those with the most sensitive tastebuds can handle it.

-Why you'll love this vegan dahi baingan
+Why you'll love vegan dahi baingan

-- It's vegan but authentic.
+- Vegan but authentic.
 If you are already familiar with dahi baingan, this is a great way to continue enjoying your favorite dish without involving animals--and the accompanying cholesterol.
 I use my homemade cultured yogurt in this recipe which is a perfect substitute for dairy yogurt, flavorwise, with all of the probiotic benefit.
 For ease, you can use a storebought vegan yogurt.

 Ingredients